-The investors hold a share of the assets of the Fund that is proportional to the units that they hold.
+The investors hold a share in the assets of the Fund proportional to the units they hold.
 All units issued have equal rights.

 The costs incurred for the management of the Fund during the reporting period are charged to the Fund (excluding transaction costs) and disclosed in the annual report, being stated as a ratio of the average fund volume (total expense ratio - TER).